Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 2. State-Based Pseudo-Classes

-State-based pseudo-classes are added to elements when they are in a particular static state.
-Some of its most well-known examples are:
+State-based pseudo-classes are applied to elements when they are in a specific static state.
+Common examples include:

-• :fullscreen to target any element that is currently being displayed in full-screen mode
+• :fullscreen to target any element currently displayed in full-screen mode

-• :disabled for HTML elements that can be in disabled mode, such as <input>, <select>, and <button>.
+• :disabled for elements that can be disabled, such as <input>, <select>, and <button>.

 }